AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

-Lastly, in Study 4, we tested our fourth hypothesis pertaining to whether the superforecasting LLM augmentation has a distinct effect on easier or harder forecasting questions.
-It may be the case that it provides strong forecasting support for harder questions while not improving easier questions that much.
-We ran a mixed effects model with accuracy as our dependent variable.
-This approach allowed us to account for both individual differences among participants and varying levels of difficulty in forecasting questions.
+Lastly, we test our fourth hypothesis pertaining to whether the LLM augmentations have a distinct effect on easier compared to harder forecasting questions.
+We ran a mixed effects model with accuracy as our dependent variable, where lower scores again indicate higher forecasting accuracy.
+Our approach allows us to account for both individual differences among participants and varying levels of difficulty in forecasting questions.
 The model included fixed effects for the treatment conditions (\(T1\), \(T2\)), a binary variable indicating the difficulty level of each question (\(D\)), and interaction terms between the treatment conditions and difficulty levels, represented as \( \beta_4 (T1 \cdot D) \) and \( \beta_5 (T2 \cdot D) \).
 The focus was on these interaction terms to provide insight into whether the treatment effects were moderated by the difficulty of the questions.
 The model is given by

 where \(Y_{ij}\) is the accuracy of the \(i\)-th question for the \(j\)-th participant, \(T1_j\) and \(T2_j\) are the treatment dummy variables for the participant, \(D_i\) is the difficulty level of the question, \(u_j\) represents the random intercept for each participant, and \(\epsilon_{ij}\) is the error term.